Sniffer-dog indicates possession of drugs at festival

-At the time of arrest SXM was in her final year of a teaching degree.
-A criminal conviction would jeopardise her efforts in pursuing teaching as a career.
+At the time of the arrest, Sam was in her final year of a teaching degree and a criminal conviction would jeopardise her efforts in pursuing teaching as a career.

-SXM pleaded guilty to the charge of possessing prohibited drugs, and the matter proceeded to sentence.
+Sam pleaded guilty to the charge of possessing prohibited drugs and the matter proceeded to sentence.